ollama/ollama/gui/README.md

 │   ├── ollama_chats.db
 │   └── DemoGUI.exe
 ```
+gui_backup is used for backup purposes.
+It contains the refactored GUI code that is not yet integrated into the main app.
 ## DB
 `ollama_chats.db` is a SQLite database that stores chat history.
 It is used by the GUI to display past conversations.